johanberntsson/ozmoo/README.md

 Update 2021-May-04: Release 7 with new MEGA65 target, improved z3 statusline on 80 column displays.

-Update 2021-Mar-19: Release 6 with input history, input colours, a new font and bug fixes.
+Update 2021-Mar-19: Release 6 with command history, input colours, a new font and bug fixes.

 Update 2021-Mar-02: There is now an official port of [Ozmoo for Acorn computers](https://zornslemma.github.io/ozmoo.html).